The Supreme Court heard oral arguments today in the case United States v.

 Earlier this year, our office began using Facebook's live streaming capabilities to host live Q&A segments as one more way to engage with folks across South Louisiana.

 A number of people called our office this week to share their thoughts about Puerto Rico's financial crisis.
 I shared mine during a Facebook Q&A earlier this week.

-Washington, DC – Congressman Garret Graves (R – South Louisiana) released the following statement today after the Justice Department announced a final settlement with BP of $20.8 billion for its role in the 2010 Gulf of Mexico oil spill.
+Washington, DC – Congressman Garret Graves released the following statement today after the Department of the Interior’s Bureau of Safety and Environmental Enforcement released the Final Well Control Rule:

 In The News